-If it’s spherical, then it is not a meteorite.
+If it is spherical, then it is not a meteorite.
 All of the photos on this page were sent to me by people who asked if the objects were meteorites.
 There are many natural processes on Earth that lead to near-spherical rocks.
-I suspect, however, that a few of the objects depicted here are man made.
+I suspect, however, that several of the objects depicted here are man made, e.g., mill balls.

 OK.
 You’ve gotten this far, so I’ll back off a bit.
 The photos below are both of spheroidal meteorites – not perfect spheres, but spheroidal.
 This is about as spheroidal as meteorites are found.